aphorjus/SlimeLordFestival/README.md

 Every slime can move and attack once every turn, and each Slimelord can use one ability each turn.
 The goal of a battle is to destroy the opposing Slimelords two factories.

+A test battle state can be entered from the Overworld by pressing "b".
+This will enter a battle between to slimeLords that between the two of them have every ability and special slime in the game.

 ### Prerequisites